MachinisteWeb/node-atlas/README.en.md

 ### Lifecycle and Hooks ###

 NodeAtlas lyfecycle works as following.
-First, one time, ressources are loaded, the server start, routes are added and all is up.
+First, ressources are loaded, the server start, routes are added and all is up.
 Then, for each HTTP request, a response is generate.
 You could use hooks whire server start and while response is construct.

 This is a `webconfig.json` allows you to manipulate each hook of life cycle of a page.